Commercial Kitchen Design To Ensure High Hygiene Standards

 The most popular destination for crumbs, fat and liquid is behind and between your equipment and counters.
 These hard-to-reach spaces allow dirt and dust to build up over time, increasing the risk of bacteria as well as attracting unwanted pests.

 A seamless kitchen design would incorporate one full surface counter and sealed equipment as part of the overall layout.
 Ultimately removing any gaps and the chance of food or liquid becoming trapped there.
+This is even more relevant when designing catering pods and kiosks.
 Commercial catering equipment is also siliconed to the wall with up-stands on the sides, so realistically, you only clean what you see.

 Choosing hygienic refrigeration